jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 the seven letters of the musical alphabet are supplemented with "accidentals": sharp (#) and flat (b) symbols that indicate a semitone above (#) or below (b) a given note from the musical alphabet.

+For example,
+F# is the note a semitone above F, and a semitone below G.
+The note Gb is also a semitone below G, and a semitone above F.
+F# and Gb are actually the same note: they are "enharmonic" symbols for the same pitch.

 ## Harmonic function